nduva15/booktickets/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+This ticket booking app covers Flutter.
+We start from very simple ui like drawing text to complex layout using stack and mixture of column and row widget.
+We also built reusable widget to reduce code amount.
+1. reusable style component
+2. reusable color pallet
+3. reusable column widget
+4. reusable layout builder widget
+5. reusable column widget
+6. reusable row widget
+7. reusable ticket widget

 A few resources to get you started if this is your first Flutter project: